 Key benefits of profiling customers

-"The information you gather makes it easier to distinguish why customers buy from you," adds Jones.
+"The information you gather makes it easier to distinguish why customers buy from you," he adds.
 "The more information you have about your customers, the easier it is to spot opportunities to sell them new products."

-Use your new database to group individual customer profiles into different "market segments".
-This will enable you to target each group with specific offers tailored to their needs.
+Use your new database to group customers into specific segments.
+This will enable you to target each group with offers tailored to their needs.

 "By analysing your records, you can identify important information about key customers," says Jones.
 "Look for those who make the largest orders or those accounts which are most profitable.
-In some businesses, just a few customers are responsible for almost all orders, while some of your largest-size customers might be among your least profitable.
+In some businesses, just a few customers are responsible for almost all orders.

 "Profiling existing customers also makes it easier to find new ones.
-You can look for similar prospects and sell to them in a similar way," he concludes.
+You can look for similar prospects and sell to them in a similar way," he says.